Carbon CreditsParis Olympics: Are they Using Carbon Credits to Slash their Carbon Footprint?

 Carbon Offsets: Using the 3 Rs Strategy

-In line with a circular economy, Paris 2024 emphasizes on “Reducing, Renting, and Reusing” resources.
-This year they aim for a carbon footprint of 1.58 million metric tons of CO2 equivalents, below the target of 1.75 million.
+In line with a circular economy, Paris 2024 emphasizes “Reducing, Renting, and Reusing” resources.
+This year, they aim for a carbon footprint of 1.58 million metric tons of CO2 equivalents, below the target of 1.75 million.
 The committee has planned to keep 95% of the infrastructure temporary or reuse the already existing ones to cut down construction emissions.

 The official Olympics site mentioned that the games will run on 100% renewable energy, reducing diesel generator reliance.
 France’s power grid, low in carbon intensity, will be further equipped with solar rooftops and urban solar PV arrays.
-Another notable upgrade is, UK’s leading energy provider EDF will supply green power certificates, and a blockchain system, Trackelec to ensure continuous power supply.
+Another notable upgrade is, UK’s leading energy provider EDF, will supply green power certificates and a blockchain system, Trackelec, to ensure continuous power supply.

-International Olympic Committee (IOC) President, Thomas Bach remarked,
+International Olympic Committee (IOC) President Thomas Bach remarked,

 “Paris 2024 is pioneering a new model for Olympic Games delivery, fully aligned with Olympic Agenda 2020,” “The IOC is particularly excited to see that Paris 2024 is aiming to organize climate-positive Games already in 2024, in this way setting the pace for future organizers.”